fbpx

 Enrollment

-As spots at the school become available, the parent/guardian of the student will be contacted via email.
-If the parent does not have access to email and has specified that on their application, the school will mail a letter of acceptance to the child’s residence.
-A phone call will also be made to the parent notifying the parent of the student’s acceptance and applicable deadlines for return of enrollment paperwork.
+As seats become available, SCSA will contact the parent/guardian of the next student on the waitlist via email.
+If the parent does not have access to email, as specified on their application, the school will mail a letter of acceptance to the child’s residence.
+A phone call will also be made to the parent notifying them of the student’s acceptance and applicable deadlines for returning their enrollment paperwork.
 Every effort will be made to communicate promptly with all accepted families.

 School’s Right to Refuse Enrollment

-School reserves the right to refuse to enroll a student if a parent willingly and knowingly provided incorrect information on the enrollment application.
+SCSA reserves the right to decline enrollment to any student whose parent/guardian knowingly and/or willfully provides false, misleading, or incorrect information on the enrollment application.

-If a student has accepted enrollment at the school, but does not appear at the school in the first 2 days of school, the school will make reasonable attempts to contact the parents.
-If there is no response from the parent by the 3rd day of school, the school reserves the right to remove the student from their enrollment roster and offer the next student on the wait list the spot.
+If a student accepts enrollment at SCSA but does not attend school within the first 2 days of SCSA’s start date, the school will make reasonable attempts to contact their parent/guardian.
+If there is no response from the parent/guardian by the 3rd day of school, SCSA reserves the right to withdraw the student from their enrollment roster and offer the seat to the next student on the wait list.

 Enrollment Forms

-Enrollment forms will include, but are not limited to the following:
+Enrollment forms, which parents/guardians of admitted students must submit, will include, but are not limited to, the following:

 Handling of Errors

-If any mistake is made by School in administering the lottery (or if any discrepancy occurs in the lottery process as a result of the actions of School that is not corrected during the lottery), such mistake or discrepancy will not invalidate the lottery and the lottery results will stand with respect to all applicants who were admitted at the appropriate grade level through the lottery.
+If any mistake is made by the School in administering the lottery (or if any discrepancy occurs in the lottery process as a result of the actions of the School), such mistake or discrepancy will not invalidate the lottery.
+The lottery results will stand with respect to all applicants who were admitted at the appropriate grade level through the lottery.
 The mistake or discrepancy will be corrected at the next regularly scheduled meeting of the Board of Directors (after recognition of the mistake).
-If a mistake is made by an applicant resulting in the applicant not being placed at the appropriate grade level in the lottery, the applicant will not be admitted and may submit a corrected application, which will be subject to the process followed for students applying after the enrollment period.

-If too many students were included in the lottery at a grade level or if a student name was duplicated in the lottery at a grade level, the student or students who should not have been included (or the duplicate with the lower priority placement number, as applicable) will be removed, and any applicants with placement numbers behind the applicants who were removed will be advanced in order on the list.
+If too many students were included in the lottery for a grade level or if a student name was duplicated in the lottery at a grade level, SCSA will remove the ineligible applicant(s) (or the duplicate with the lower priority placement number, as applicable) and any applicants with placement numbers behind the applicants who were removed will be advanced in order on the list.

 Parent Errors